isabelstoddart/tweets_capitol_riot/README.md

 Warning: Some tweets included use foul language

+### Visualization

+Live Project can be found [here](https://isabelstoddart.github.io/tweets_capitol_riot/)

+Tweets are sized based on number of followers of the Tweeter.
+Roll mouse over each circle to see the actual tweet.

 ### Process

 * Started by looking through the data.
 Had issues using the AWS CLI and jq package so decided to just download the files and use one of them
 * After doing some research, narrowed down the files to the one from January 6th at 2:10 - 2:15 PM because this is around the first 5 minutes after the rioters entered the capitol building
 * Changed newline-deliminated json to regular json so the file could be fed into d3.js